 Janie works up her nerve to confront Joe.
 She gives him a piece of her mind, telling him that he never gave her the chance to show him her love.

 She tells him that he’s dying, which terrifies him.
 He doesn’t want to confront the truth.

-Janie points out that if he had listened to her before and had seen a doctor, he wouldn’t be dying right now.
-He never listened to her and never knew her through their twenty years of marriage.
+Janie points out that if he'd listened to her before and had seen a doctor, he wouldn’t be dying right now.
+He never listened to her and never knew her during their 20 years of marriage.